CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 1.md

 Welcome to the Microsoft Copilot for Microsoft 365 Lab, an immersive exploration into the revolutionary world of AI-powered productivity.
 In this guide, we'll delve into the groundbreaking features of Microsoft Copilot, an upcoming AI-driven tool that promises to redefine the way we approach everyday tasks within the Microsoft 365 ecosystem.

-## Unleashing Creativity, Unlocking Productivity, and Up-leveling Skills
+## Unleashing Creativity, Unlocking Productivity, and Up-Leveling Skills

 ![](../labguide/media/intro1.1.png)